Sanrax/flashcart-guides/docs/cart-guides/dstti.md

 # DSTT/i & Clones
 ## ndstt.com (and many clones)

+!!! info "Cart Info"

+    The DSTT and DSTTi appear to be a cut-down version of SuperCard's [DSOne](./dsone.md), with no PSRAM or RTS support, meant to be a cheaper entry in the flashcart market.

+    This cart is one of the most widely cloned flashcarts ever, with dozens or even hundreds of various "R4" clone carts using DSTT based hardware.
+The well-known r4isdhc.com Gold Pro carts are just one example of such a clone.
+Luckily, the clones work nearly identical to real DSTT's, so kernels can be shared between all of them.

+    See [YSMenu Compatibility List's](https://www.flashcarts.net/ysmenu-compat-ext) `DSTTi-Clone YSMenu` section for a full list of DSTT/i based carts.

 ### Setup Guide:

-!!! info "Compatibility Info"

-    See [YSMenu Compatibility List's](https://www.flashcarts.net/ysmenu-compat-ext) `DSTTi-Clone YSMenu` section for a full list of compatible carts with YSMenu and DSTTi Pico-Launcher

 === "YSMenu"